a-JAVA-chip-frappuccino/Aviation-Accidents-Analysis/README.md

 total_unk = df['Weather.Condition'].value_counts()['UNK']
 ```

+To conclude, plot the total accidents by VMC or IMC conditions.

 ```
 fig, ax = plt.subplots()

 fig.set_figwidth(10)

-ax.bar("Visual Meterological Conditions", total_vmc, color = 'darkred')
+ax.bar("VMC", total_vmc, color = 'darkred')

-ax.bar("Instrument Meterological Conditions", total_imc, color = 'darkred')
+ax.bar("IMC", total_imc, color = 'darkred')

-ax.set_title("Incidents by Weather Condition Type") ax.set_ylabel("Total Number of Crashes")
+ax.set_title("Incidents by Weather Condition Type") ax.set_ylabel("Total Incidents")

 plt.show()
 ```

-### From this information, it becomes immediately apparent that VMC conditions allow for far, far more crashes than IMC conditions (and unknown conditions make up a miniscule percentage of the data).
-Although this might not make immediate sense, as VMC conditions would be preferable, it could be ascertained that such conditions cause a "false sense of security" or perhaps even a lack of reliance on tools to assist in flying.
+From this information, it becomes immediately apparent that visual meteorological conditions account for more crashes than instrument meteorological conditions conditions (and unknown conditions make up a miniscule percentage of the data).
+Although this might not make immediate sense, as visual meteorological conditions conditions would be preferable, it could be ascertained that such conditions cause a "false sense of security" or perhaps even a lack of reliance on tools to assist in flying.

-VMC conditions appear to contribute to far more crashes than IMC conditions.
-One probable explanation for this is that the instrumentation required to fly under IMC conditions allows for safer flying, and that simply relying upon visual guidelines for flying is more dangerous.

-Therefore, utilizing instruments and tools while flying is a great way to reduce accidents.
+Therefore, a recommendation to better flying conditions would be to fly in instrument meteorological conditions conditions more often than in visual meteorological conditions conditions, or otherwise to utilize instruments when flying, as these can be a safety measure.

 ### Final Conclusions

-In conclusion, to reduce the number of incidents, and the probability that those incidents are fatal, it is recommended to utilize large, professional aircraft and to take full advantage of the robust instrumentation that comes with such craft.
+In conclusion, to reduce the number of incidents, and the probability that those incidents are fatal, it is recommended to utilize large, professional aircraft and to take full advantage of the robust instrumentation that comes with such craft, as well as ground crew and flight crew.
+Additionally, as would be expected of larger craft, choose planes with more engines, as this adds redudancy and strength.